Banglalink: Numbering scheme

 Where '+880' is the ISD code for Bangladesh and is needed only in case of dialing from outside Bangladesh.

-'19' & '140' are the access codes for Banglalink as allocated by the Government of Bangladesh.
-Omitting +880 will require using 0 in place of it instead to represent local call, hence 019 & 0140 are the general access codes.
+'19' & '14' are the access codes for Banglalink as allocated by the Government of Bangladesh.
+Omitting +880 will require using 0 in place of it instead to represent local call, hence 019 & 014 are the general access codes.
 N1N2N3N4N5N6N7N8 is the subscriber number.

+In 2018, when mobile number portability was introduced, users acquired the ability to port to any operator without changing its number.